ds-pokemon-hacking/ds-pokemon-hacking.github.io/docs/generation-iv/guides/type_expansion/dp-type_expansion.md

 - `FF` - Not very effective
 - `F6` - Not effective/immune

-For your convenience, here are the bytes that includes the Fairy Type attacking effectiveness.
+For your convenience, here are the bytes that includes the Fairy Type attacking effectiveness (replacing the Mystery/???
+Type ID).
 This also includes the changes to Ghost and Dark Type moves being neutral instead of not very effective against Steel Pokémon (`0x97A` and `0xA2E`).

 ```
 00 00 00 00 00 FF 00 F6 FF 00 00 00 00 00 00 00 00 00